 Flexible exchange rates are determined by the foreign exchange market, commonly known as the forex market.
-Flexible exchange rates keep on changing every time depending on what traders think the currency is worth and the factors.
-Flexible exchange rates are said to be 'floating' and can fluctuate regularly due to factors listed below.
+Flexible exchange rates change throughout the day depending on what traders think the currency is worth and other factors.
+Flexible exchange rates are said to be "floating" and can fluctuate regularly due to many factors.

 What influences foreign exchange rates?